maria-lara/horiseon-web/README.md

 ## Screenshots
 * Top of the page: ![screenshot of top of websitepage including header](https://github.com/maria-lara/horiseon-web/blob/main/images/Screen%20Shot%202020-12-16%20at%2011.54.14%20PM.png)
 * Bottom of the page: ![screenshot of bottom of website page and footer](https://github.com/maria-lara/horiseon-web/blob/main/images/Screen%20Shot%202020-12-16%20at%2011.54.21%20PM.png)

+## Additional Comments
+* *Per the client's request, the Title should be concise and descriptive.
+"Horiseon Markeing Agency" is both consice and describes who the agency is, "Horiseon," and what is it, "Agency," and what it does, "Marketing."
+However, a personal preference would have included keywords to go beyond simply describing the agency for the purpose of grabbing a user's attention more.
+For example, "Best Marketing Agency in Sacramento | Horiseon."
+This would also help the agency's SEO by including keywords that are often searched for when finding a potential vendor (as commonly seen on Yelp Reviews).*

+* *Website color contrast will need to be updated in the future for accessibility purposes.*

+## Support
+* Learn more about how HTML5 and accessibility influence SEO [here](https://www.myriamjessier.com/blog/html5-accessibility-seo/).
+* Not sure if you're accessible?
+Check out [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) to test your site in seconds!